rajni0829/Computer-Vision/README.md

 Since we're free to use any dataset, I've divided this section in 2 Methods.

 - **Method - I** :  If we're asked to detect Frames and recognize the object class.
--->  It uses Detection Model of OpenCV and displays the frame and name of Object in the Video.
+&nbsp;&nbsp; -->  It uses Detection Model of OpenCV and displays the frame and name of Object in the Video.
--->  Input Data:  Any picture, gif or Video.
-(Road_Traffic.gif/ Food Chain.mp4)
+&nbsp;&nbsp; -->  Input Data:  Any picture, gif or Video (Road_Traffic.gif/ Food Chain.mp4).
--->  Output: Frame and Name of Object while playing the Video.
+&nbsp;&nbsp; -->  Output: Frame and Name of Object while playing the Video.

 - **Method - II** : If we'are given with a video data and asked to detect the Objects in the frame.
---> This method will simply take snapshots from the video.
+&nbsp;&nbsp; --> This method will simply take snapshots from the video.
---> Input Data: I'm taking a random video as the input file (Food_chain.mp4)
+&nbsp;&nbsp; --> Input Data: I'm taking a random video as the input file (Food_chain.mp4).
---> Output: After running the given code, a folder named Extracted_Pics is created and snapshots taken from Video at every 5ms is saved.
+&nbsp;&nbsp; --> Output: After running the given code, a folder named Extracted_Pics is created and snapshots taken from Video at every 5ms is saved.